samia-iqbal/CookBookApp/README.md

         </ul>
       </td>
       <td align="left"><ul>
-          <li>Will be using ASP.NET to create the front end, allowing the users to interact with the Cook Book App</li>
+          <li>Will be using ASP.NET, HTML and CSS to create the front end, allowing the users to interact with the Cook Book App</li>
         </ul></td>
     </tr>
     <tr>